 Rabbits are the UK’s fourth most popular family pet (after fish, dogs and cats), and at National Animal Welfare Trust, we’ve been rehoming rabbits for decades from our centres.
-The team at our Berkshire centre are currently creating a new Rabbit and Guinea Pig World to open later this year to share our passion for these popular pets.
+The team at our Berkshire centre are currently creating a new Rabbit World to open later this year to share our passion for these popular pets.

 Rabbits make fantastic family pets because they have wonderful personalities, are very intelligent and love to play.
 Just like their wild cousins, rabbits are social animals preferring to live in pairs or groups.